pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 ## Celadon City
 - Use the Center
-- Bike to Saffaron City
+- Bike to Saffron City

-## Saffaron City
+## Saffron City
 - Enter Silph Co and take the stairs to floor 5
-- Get the Hidden Elixer [here](http://gunnermaniac.com/pokeworld?map=210#12/3)
+- Get the hidden Elixer [here](http://gunnermaniac.com/pokeworld?map=210#12/3)

 **Rocket 1:**
 - Thrash
   - If you get paralized use a heal
-- Get the Key Card
+- Get the Card Key

 **Rival:**
-* Pidgeotto:
 - X Acc
+- Swap SS TICKET (slot 8) with X Spec
+- X Speed
-	- X Speed, HD
+- HD x5
-* HD all remaining Pokes
-- NOTE: In this split we want to take a bit of damage to do a strat on Koga called Boom strats
-- If you have less than 78 HP use ether on HD before the next fight
+* If you have less than 78 HP use Max Ether on HD before the next fight

 **Rocket 2:**
 * Cubone:
   - Turn 1: X Acc
-  - Turn 2: If Cubone damages you and you need to Max Ether still use to Max Ether now
+  - Turn 2: If Cubone damages you and you didn't Max Ether use it now
-  * BB
+  - BB
 * Drowzee:
-	- If you haven't used to Max Ether do so now
+  - If you haven't used the Max Ether do so now
   - HD
 * Marowak: HD

 **Giovanni:**